-The spread of a novel strain of coronavirus ("COVID-19") around the world in 2020 and 2021 has caused significant volatility in U.S. and international markets.
+The spread of a novel strain of coronavirus ("COVID-19") around the world has caused significant volatility in U.S. and international markets.
 There is significant uncertainty around the breadth and duration of business disruptions related to COVID-19, as well as its impact on the U.S. and international economies and, as such, the Foundation is unable to determine if it will materially impact its future operations.